khalilgreenidge/TalkingClock/README.md

 ## Running Tests
 There are two types of [tests](src/test/java/com/khalilgreenidge/app/TalkingClock) in this repository: **unit** and **integration**.
 The unit test resides in the `units` folder and integration test resides in the `IT` folder.
 Before running the integration test, make sure you **build** and **run** the application first!
-The particular test needs to build first, otherwise it will appear to fail when in reality it works.
+This particular test needs to build first, otherwise it will appear to fail when in reality it works.